Martin-Seysen/mmgroup/docs/source/c_interface.rst

 Cython function with the same name and signature.

 Note that almost all parameters of such a C function are declared as (signed or unsigend) integers, or as pointers to such integers.
-A ``numpy`` array of appropriate ``dtype`` may be passed as an argument to a parameter delared as a pointer to an integer.
+In python, a ``numpy`` array of appropriate ``dtype`` may be passed as an argument to a parameter delared as a pointer to an integer.